Quickly build high-accuracy Generative AI applications on enterprise data using Amazon Kendra, LangChain, and large language models

 To save costs, delete all the resources you deployed as part of the tutorial.
 If you launched the CloudFormation stack, you can delete it via the AWS CloudFormation console.
 Similarly, you can delete any SageMaker endpoints you may have created via the SageMaker console.

 Generative AI powered by large language models is changing how people acquire and apply insights from information.
 However, for enterprise use cases, the insights must be generated based on enterprise content to keep the answers in-domain and mitigate hallucinations, using the Retrieval Augmented Generation approach.
 In the RAG approach, the quality of the insights generated by the LLM depends on the semantic relevance of the retrieved information on which it is based, making it increasingly necessary to use solutions such as Amazon Kendra that provide high-accuracy semantic search results out of the box.
-With its comprehensive ecosystem of data source connectors, support for common file formats, and security, you can quickly start using Generative AI solutions for enterprise use cases with Amazon Kendra as the retrieval mechanism.
+With its Retrieve API (designed specifically for RAG), comprehensive ecosystem of data source connectors, support for common file formats, and security, you can quickly start using Generative AI solutions for enterprise use cases with Amazon Kendra as the retrieval mechanism.

 For more information on working with Generative AI on AWS, refer to Announcing New Tools for Building with Generative AI on AWS.
 You can start experimenting and building RAG proofs of concept (POCs) for your enterprise GenAI apps, using the method outlined in this blog.
 As mentioned earlier, once Amazon Bedrock is available, we will publish a follow up blog showing how you can build RAG using Amazon Bedrock.